Distribution Installation

 Database

 Distribution HA requires an external PostgreSQL database.
-Make sure you have completed setting up your external database before proceeding to install the cluster nodes.
+Complete setting up your external database before installing the cluster nodes.
 The database connection details are used for each node installation.
-There are several ways to setup PostgreSQL for redundancy.
-Including: HA, Load Balancing and Replication.
+There are several ways to set up PostgreSQL for redundancy, including HA, load balancing, and replication.
 For more information, see the PostgreSQL documentation.

 Network